Julian-O/PySLOBS/README.md

 Each time the event happens, the callback will be called.
 The `key` parameter will indicate which sort of event has triggered the callback (which is useful if you want to reuse a call-back function for several event types).
 The `message` parameter is a dictionary containing details of the event.
-(The SLOBS API is unclear about what fields will be present, so this may require some experimentation to find out what data is available.)
+(The StreamLabs Desktop API is unclear about what fields will be present, so this may require some experimentation to find out what data is available.)